hpxix/Aviator-Beta/README.md

 ### Starting the Server without Docker

-CitrineOS requires configuration to allow your OCPP 2.0.1 compliant charging stations to connect.
+Aviator requires configuration to allow your OCPP 2.0.1 compliant charging stations to connect.

 We recommend running and developing the project with the `docker-compose` set-up via the existing Run Configurations.
 Additional Run Configurations should be made for other IDEs (ex VSCode).